 When I connect to a WiFi hotspot, I don’t want to pay extra to make it safe to use.
 That’s why I have tracked down and tested the top free VPNs for WiFi hotspots.

 No “free VPN” is ever 100% free.
 Most restrict your data and bandwidth.
 WiFi hotspots are notoriously slow, and many free VPNs limit your speed to make them even slower.

-That’s why I prefer NordVPN.
+That’s why I prefer ExpressVPN.
 It’s a budget-friendly premium VPN with reliable high-speed connections and advanced security features.

 Still, there are some free VPN services that are fast enough to use on WiFi hotspots.
 I have only listed services that are secure and don’t have any hidden costs.

 Best Free VPNs for WiFi Hotspots – Quick Guide

 - ExpressVPN: Advanced security features, including OpenVPN and IKEv2/IPSec protocols.
 You can try it risk-free with its 30-day money-back guarantee.

 - Windscribe: Military-grade encryption, lightning-fast speeds and 10GB of free data per month, but it can’t access streaming services.

 - TunnelBear: 500MB of free data monthly.
 That’s enough to check your emails and social media, but not for streaming or torrenting.